 We are also able to refer to the Wiltshire MHST (Mental Health Support Team) and CAMHS where needed.
-We have also made referrals to Wiltshire Family Counselling Trust too.
+We have also made referrals to more specialist services such as Art or Play Therapy too.

-Harnham Infant School subscribes to the Educational Psychology offer each academic year which means we can have consultations with Educational Psychologists and refer for assessments if needed too.
+Harnham Infant School subscribes to the Educational Psychology service agreement each academic year which means we can have consultations with Educational Psychologists and refer for assessments if needed too.